arush-gupta/arush-gupta.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 Hello!
-I am an explorer; I explore ways to understand the world using tools from science, philosophy, history, economics, complex systems, and social dynamics.
+I am an explorer.

+I explore the physical world, people, cities, and economies using tools from science, philosophy, history, economics, complex systems, and social dynamics — and, of course, my own two feet, hands, and ears.

 I'm currently listening to: Steal My Thunder (From "Twisters") by Connor Smith